What is Fuzzing in Cybersecurity?

 Why Does My Organization Need Code Fuzzing?

 There is an obvious need in the information security industry for security testing tools that will enable early detection of vulnerabilities in products that might allow unauthorized intrusion.
+There are plenty of use cases because of the reasons below.

 Increase In Attacks